FortinLab/statMatrixNeuralAnalysis/README.md

 ***********************************************************
 The statMatrix is made in Matlab using custom made m-files.
 Unique .m conversion files are used for constructing the statMatrix depending on the configuration used to acquire the behavioral and neurophysiological data.
 Though the neural data organization for .plx (Plexon) or .spikes/.continuous (OpenEphys) are standardized by file type, the behavioral timestamps associated with them (events channels for .plx and ADC .continuous channels) are not always so standardized.
 Therefore, to properly extract behavioral timestamps you need to be sure you are using the correct behavioral analysis code for the data based on the rig it was collected on.
 I will probably make an index of these associates at some point but for now there's too much to flesh out here.

 As mentioned above the statMatrix is organized with rows indexed to the LFP sampleRate.
 This makes it easy to associate spiking activity and behavioral events to LFP signals with minimal loss of precision.
-As the LFP data is either collected directly at 1kHz/s or downsampled to that frequency, the loss of precision, i.e. associating a spike/event to one ms or another, is trivial, especially since most analysis is done on time aggregated measures (spk/s, spk per
+As the LFP data is either collected directly at 1kHz/s or downsampled to that frequency, the loss of precision, i.e. associating a spike/event to one ms or another, is trivial, especially since most analysis is done on time aggregated measures (spk/s).

 ***************************************************************
 # Working with the statMatrix